VerTiGoEtrex/vertigoetrex.github.io/_posts/2015-08-12-escaping-the-wifi-garden.markdown

 Unfortunately, distributing these per-user keys would be difficult.
 Perhaps the keys could be encoded in a QR-code or USB device for mobile or laptop devices for distribution while selling those crappy earbuds to economy-class customers.
 Another solution would be to distribute the keys via a separate open-encryption Wi-Fi network over an HTTPS connection, preventing attackers from eavesdropping the secrets needed to connect to the internet-facing encrypted network.

 In reality though, most airlines probably don't care too much about this attack.
 These kinds of premium networks are only interested in having enough security to keep 99% of users behaving nicely, and view the 1% as acceptable overhead compared to the cost of deploying an admittedly complex WPA-Enterprise network.
-Seeing as how there were no online resources (that I could find) regarding the complete bypass of Wi-Fi gardens prior to the writing of this pos, most would-be do-badders probably don't know how to break out of the garden anyway.
+Seeing as how there were no online resources (that I could find) regarding the complete bypass of Wi-Fi gardens prior to the writing of this post, most would-be do-badders probably don't know how to break out of the garden anyway.

 [firesheep]:      https://codebutler.github.io/firesheep/tc12/